 And as Katherine Bethany from the SAVE international (the international institute for Value Engineering) reminds us:

 Performing value engineering correctly requires an analysis of the functions of the project or product or system being studied.
 The outcome solves problems and reduces life-cycle costs while improving performance and quality.
 If a process does not include the function analysis, or the recommendations and solutions from the study, or the improvements to quality and performance, then it is not a true value engineering study.

-So, the purpose of the VA/VE 6 part methodology is to make your process as systematic, objective, and results-driven as possible.
+So, the purpose of the Value Engineering 6 part methodology is to make your process as systematic, objective, and results-driven as possible.

 You'll need to create a plan for your process based on these 6 classic stages and stick to it.
 It will keep you focused on the objectives of your project and show you exactly what should come next.

 The Value Engineering process starts by examining every part of your product’s lifecycle to identify its cost elements.
 That is, everything you currently spend in manufacturing, maintaining and distributing the product.

 To do this, start by breaking down costs into cost buckets including Bills of Material and Process costs.
 Process costs include everything from production build and test, to delivery logistics.
 In Value Engineering nothing is off the table for consideration - from the way you source materials to the way you dispatch your products.
 In this way, opportunities for intelligent cost reductions can be identified and exploited wherever they may lie.